catamphetamine/react-pages/README.md

 }
 ```

-The final step is to set up the main web server like this
+The final step is to set up the main web server to proxy all Http requests for webpages to the webpage rendering server you've set up.

+An example of how Http request routing on your web server can be set up:

- * For example, all Http GET requests starting with `/assets` return static files
+ * all Http GET requests starting with `/assets` return static files from your `assets` folder
- * For example, all Http GET requests starting with `/api` call REST API methods
+ * all Http requests starting with `/api` call your REST API methods
- * All the other Http GET requests are proxied to `http://localhost:3000` for webpage rendering
+ * all the other Http GET requests are proxied to `http://localhost:3000` for webpage rendering

 (proxying can be easily set up with [http-proxy](https://github.com/nodejitsu/node-http-proxy))